whistlegraph/aesthetic-computer/README.txt

   - [] "pause" overlay on windows is pretty awkward
   - [] resizing is also weird - could these be related?

-*** udp ***
-  - [] local udp is not working through the windows container...
-  - [] it just doesn't work sometimes, maybe this is because there is a remote webrtc server being called somehow / somewhere?

 *** kidlisp ***
+  - [] Support refreshing and showing of source code in (...) pieces.
+    - [] Be able to run and then remodify last run code...
   - [🐰] Make a basic graphical editor / viewer.

-  - [] Support refreshing and showing of source code in (...) pieces.

 *** brushes ***
   - [] Add auto-interpolation to brushes.